Madmaxs2/prysm/config/features/README.md

 to users as it may break their existing workflow!
 Marking a flag as deprecated gives users time to adjust their start scripts and workflow.
 Add another feature flag to represent the inverse of your flag from step 1.
 For example `--disable-my-feature`.
-Read the value of this flag to appropriately the config value in shared/featureconfig/config.go.
+Read the value of this flag to appropriately set the config value in shared/featureconfig/config.go.
 6. After your feature has been included in a release as "opt-out" and there are no issues, deprecate the opt-out feature flag, delete the config field from shared/featureconfig/config.go, delete any deprecated / obsolete code paths.